Securing name resolution in the IoT: DNS over CoAP: Additional Evaluation Results

-In \cref{sec:eval:pkt-size} we evaluated the packet size, but did not go into detail for the different \ac{CoAP} message types.
-In \cref{fig:eval-pkt-size-coap} we show the packet sizes with block-wise transfer or GET and POST requests for \ac{DNS} over \ac{CoAP}.
+\paragraph{Additional CoAP packet sizes.} In \cref{sec:eval:pkt-size} we evaluated the packet size, but did not go into detail for the different CoAP message types.
+In \cref{fig:eval-pkt-size-coap} we show the packet sizes with block-wise transfer or GET and POST requests for DNS over CoAP\@.

-Block-wise transfer offers a solution for the \ac{CoAP}-based transports to prevent fragmentation on the link layer, allowing for confirmable segmentation into blocks within the application layer.
-However, only the payload can be transferred in blocks.
-As such, using the GET method, we are unable to send our \ac{DNS} query in blocks, as it is carried, encoded in \texttt{base64} within the \ac{CoAP} URI-Query option.
+With block-wise transfer, only the payload can be transferred in blocks.
+As such, using the GET method, we are unable to send our DNS query in blocks, as it is carried, encoded in \texttt{base64} within the CoAP URI-Query option.
 Consequently, the GET request stays the same in all the block-wise transfer modes shown in \cref{fig:eval-pkt-size-coap}.
 With block-wise transfer, we are able to reduce the overall packet size enough to drop below the fragmentation line of 6LoWPAN\@.
-Compared to fragmentation in 6LoWPAN, \ac{CoAP} block-wise transfer provides us with a recovery mechanism, so even if a message is lost, we can recover from that on a block-level, so we do not have to send the whole request or response again, in case one single block or fragment gets lost.
+Compared to fragmentation in 6LoWPAN, CoAP block-wise transfer provides us with a recovery mechanism, so even if a message is lost, we can recover from that on a block-level, so we do not have to send the whole request or response again, in case one single block or fragment gets lost.

 For the setup evaluated, a block size of 32 bytes is ideal: 16 bytes makes the blocks smaller and more numerous than necessary and 64 already leads to 6LoWPAN fragmentation.